-Week 9 (March 11): The Burden of Self-Development in Neoliberal Times
+Week 9 (March 10): The Burden of Self-Development in Neoliberal Times

-Rancy ABELMANN, So Jin PARK, and Hyunhee KIM, "On their Own: Becoming Cosmopolitan Subjects beyond College in South Korea."
-In Global Futures: Youth, Nation, and the New Economy in Uncertain Times.
+- Mancy ABELMANN, So Jin PARK, and Hyunhee KIM, "On their Own: Becoming Cosmopolitan Subjects beyond College in South Korea."
+In Global Futures: Youth, Nation, and the New Economy in Uncertain Times. - Hae-joang CHO.
+"The Spec Generation Who Can't Say 'No': Overeducated and Underemployed Youth in Contemporary South Korea." positions: asia critique.